Setting up a Keypad Option with an Advanced IVR

 1

-Within SAS Flex, go to the Builder icon on the left navigation panel.
-Then select IVR Blocks.
+Within SAS Flex, go to the Builder icon on the left navigation panel and select IVRs.
+Then, click on the IVR you wish to update.

 2